-While many cybercriminals complete data retrieval in a matter of minutes or less, others prefer a long-haul approach to harvesting protected information.
-The recent surge in advanced persistent threats (APTs), ransomware, and other sophisticated crime is an indicator that well-hidden viruses are definitely something to watch out for.
+While many cybercriminals execute data breaches and attacks in a matter of hours or less, others prefer a long-haul approach to harvesting sensitive and protected information over time.
+The recent surge in social engineering and advanced persistent threats (APTs), ransomware, and other sophisticated cybercrime is an indicator that unknown viruses and ransomware are definitely means to an end — either for financial gain or disruption of services of targeted organizations.

-Three out of ten organizations believe they were hit by an APT in 2015, according to Galois's research.
+In 2021, 37 percent of all businesses and organizations were hit by ransomware attackers.
+Of those businesses, 32 percent paid the ransom, but only 65 percent got their data back, according to a recent Sophos report (The State of Ransomware 2021).
 The latest security threats are characterized by their ability to remain undetected for long periods on a company's network.
 In some cases, criminals have gone unnoticed for years.
+Ponemon’s 2021 report highlighted that it takes 212 on average for a security breach or incident to be detected and another 75 days to contain.

-IT pros need to be prepared for a new generation of malware and ransomware that are subtle, but dangerous.
+Cybersecurity experts need to be prepared for continued efforts by bad actors looking to reap financial gains by using ransomware as the preferred malware of choice.
 Join us as we review where APTs, ransomware, and other sophisticated malware can hide in your network and how to be prepared to protect your organization.

 Where Malware and Ransomware May Hide